lbryio/lbry.com/content/faq/lbry-android.md

 [LBRY Rewards](https://lbry.io/faq/rewards) are used to distribute LBRY Credits(LBC) to new and existing users by allowing them to explore app functions and complete tasks which generate LBC as an award.

-In order to be eligible for Rewards, you need to [verify your identity](https://lbry.io/faq/identity-requirements) which uniquely identifies you as an LBRY user.
+In order to be eligible for Rewards, you need to verify your identity [phone number](https://lbry.io/faq/phone) or [chat](https://chat.lbry.io) which uniquely identifies you as an LBRY user.

 ### What Is a Wallet And How Do I Find It? {#wallet}

 A wallet is a secure digital wallet used to store, send and receive cryptocurrencies like LBRY Credits (LBC).
 The LBRY Android App comes with its own wallet and is stored locally on your phone and nowhere else!

-**It is critical that you [backup your wallet data](https://lbry.io/faq/how-to-backup-wallet) in case you lose access to your phone or need to [migrate](https://lbry.io/faq/backup-data) to a new one.**
+**It is critical that you [backup your wallet data](https://lbry.io/faq/how-to-backup-wallet#android) in case you lose access to your phone or need to [migrate](https://lbry.io/faq/backup-data) to a new one.**

 To find your wallet in the LBRY Android app, click on the 3 horizontal bars at the upper left side of the app next to `Discovery`.
 Clicking on it will open a sidebar and then click on Wallet.
-This will open the Wallet page which shows your balance and recent transactions.
+This will open the Wallet page which shows your wallet address, balance and recent transactions.

 ![Find wallet](https://spee.ch/b3535b68750ad69c48566cb028c67d323d1fdeb9/walli.jpg)

-### Balance
+### Where Do I Find my LBC Wallet Address

 ![balance](https://spee.ch/e7f125b643e30f8bac2d8c4657bc14874a60e25e/WALLETADD1.jpg)

-### Recent Transactions
+### Where Do I Find my Recent Transactions
+Scroll down in the Wallet menu to find recent transactions, or click `View All` to see anything older than 7 days.

 ![Recent tx](https://spee.ch/daa89fcca6411ad2505cdc6e092fcaf4f22f4802/recent1.jpg)